Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dead rice fields pose a risk of disease outbreaks in the following rice seasons.
 Photo: Van Truong

-According to statistics from the Department of Cultivation and Plant Protection of Nghe An province, this summer-autumn crop, the whole province planted more than 80,000 hectares of rice; For rice, the province has about 3,500 hectares.
+According to statistics from the Department of Cultivation and Plant Protection of Nghe An province, this summer-autumn crop, the whole province planted more than 80,000 hectares of rice; For brown rice, the province has about 3,500 hectares.
 These areas are concentrated in the districts: Quynh Luu, Dien Chau, Yen Thanh and Hoang Mai town.

 Hundreds of hectares of rice fields in Quynh Luu district.
 Photo: Van Truong